-Working with Global Aphasia
+Working with Global Aphasia Theory and Practice

 Global aphasia is the most severe and disabling form of aphasia, yet it has had the least attention within aphasia research and rehabilitation.
 This practical book provides the reader with a comprehensive understanding of the topic based on both clinical observations and the literature to date.
-Uniquely, it not only covers the severe language impairments observed in global aphasia but also the co-occurring cognitive impairments that often present an additional challenge when working with this population.
+Uniquely, it covers not only the severe language impairments observed in global aphasia but also the co-occurring cognitive impairments that often present an additional challenge when working with this population.

 This book offers: